 “You don’t want to be the first one out the door, but if you’re the last one, you’ll set a precedent that you are willing to work late for the rest of your days at that company,” Levit says.

-To meet and exceed expectations, you need to know what they are.
+To meet and exceed expectations at a new job, you need to know what they are.
 Work with your manager to create clear, measurable goals and objectives.
 “Ask your new manager what a successful first month and first six months would look like.
 Managers often forget to spell this out, and talking through these questions will give you really useful information about what you need to achieve in order to be performing at the level your boss expects,” says Green.